devchallenges-io/curriculum/2-responsive-web/1-html-css/1-introduction-to-html-css.md

+---
+seo:
+  title: "Learn HTML & CSS: Ultimate Beginner's Guide to Web Development"
+  description: "Master HTML and CSS: Learn the basics of web development, from structure with HTML to styling with CSS, in this ultimate beginner's guide."
+faqs:
+  - What is HTML and why is it important?
+  - HTML (HyperText Markup Language) is the foundational building block of web development.
+It provides the structure for webpages, allowing you to create and organize content effectively.
+  - How do I understand HTML syntax?
+  - HTML code is composed of a series of elements, which are defined by tags.
+Each element typically has an opening tag, content, and a closing tag, forming the basic syntax needed to structure a webpage.
+  - What is CSS and how does it relate to HTML?
+  - Cascading Style Sheets (CSS) is a fundamental technology used to style and layout web pages.
+It works alongside HTML by applying styles to HTML elements, enhancing their appearance and overall design.
+  - What are selectors in CSS?
+  - In CSS, selectors are patterns used to select the elements you want to style.
+There are various types of selectors such as class selectors, ID selectors, and element selectors that allow you to apply styles selectively.
+  - How can I enhance my webpage with CSS styles?
+  - You can enhance your webpage visually by using CSS properties.
+This includes styling text, fonts, colors, and layouts which play a crucial role in directing user attention and improving user experience.
+---

 # Learn HTML and CSS: The Ultimate Beginner's Guide

 HTML (HyperText Markup Language) and CSS (Cascading Style Sheets) are the building blocks of web development.
 HTML provides the structure of a web page, using elements like headings, paragraphs, and links.
 It's like the blueprint of a building, defining its different parts.